mvolkmann/blog/src/meteor.md

   has been updated since we last retrieved it and reject the update.

-- Deleting a document multiple times is not a problem as long as attempts to delete a non-existent document are not treated as errors.
+- Deleting a document multiple times is not a problem as long as an attempt to delete a non-existent document is not treated as an error.

 ### Viewing WebSocket Messages